amkhrjee/webfundamentals/Webpage_Website_Webserver.md

 >For example, to produce the final webpages you see in the browser, the application server might fill an HTML template with content from a database.
 Sites like MDN or Wikipedia have thousands of webpages.
 Typically, these kinds of sites are composed of only a few HTML templates and a giant database, rather than thousands of static HTML documents.
 This setup makes it easier to maintain and deliver the content.

+## Static vs. dynamic content

+Roughly speaking, a server can serve either static or dynamic content.
+Remember that the term static means "served as-is".
+Static websites are the easiest to set up, so we suggest you make your first site a static site.

+The term dynamic means that the server processes the content or even generates it on the fly from a database.
+This approach provides more flexibility, but the technical stack is more complex, making it dramatically more challenging to build a website.

+There are so many application server technologies that it's difficult to suggest a particular one.
+Some application servers cater to specific website categories like blogs, wikis, or eCommerce; others are more generic.
+If you're building a dynamic website, take the time to choose technology that fits your needs.
+Unless you want to learn web server programming (which is an exciting area in itself!), you don't need to create your own application server.
+That's just reinventing the wheel.